-7.3.2 Policies for reducing the need to travel and managing demand for car travel
+7.3.2.
+Policies for reducing the need to travel and managing demand for car travel

 P.R1 Integration of transport and land use Seek to minimise physical separation and travel distances between the places where people live and the places where people need to go to for work and other every day activities.
 Embed the sustainable travel hierarchy and sustainable transport investment hierarchy as key principles in land use policy and development plans and strategies.
 Support new development that is located in areas that are accessible by active travel and public transport, designed to facilitate movement by walking, wheeling, cycling and public transport, and integrated with existing and planned active travel and public transport networks, services and hubs.
 P.R2 20-minute neighbourhoods Support and facilitate development of 20-minute neighbourhoods including developing improved active travel, public transport and sustainable mobility hubs.
 P.R3 Flexible working and remote access to services Reduce the need to travel by supporting development of digital & remote access to public services and flexible working models.
 P.R4 Road space reallocation Encourage and support reallocation of road space to active travel and public transport where possible to increase and enhance capacity for active travel and public transport and tackle car-centric road systems.
 P.R5 Car demand management - parking Encourage and support development of local parking policies that encourage more sustainable travel behaviours, in line with the sustainable travel hierarchy.
 Investigate and develop pricing strategies for park and ride provision to encourage sustainable travel to bus, rail or Subway stations/hubs, where appropriate.
 P.R6 Car demand management - pricing Support the investigation, development and implementation of road and parking pricing policies that encourage more sustainable travel behaviours and provide opportunities to fund active travel and public transport, in line with the sustainable travel hierarchy, and contribute to the development of the national Car Demand Management Framework.
 Support development of a Workplace Parking Licensing scheme in Glasgow and other towns in the region as appropriate.

+7.3.2.
+Policies for reducing the need to travel and managing demand for car travel (continued)

 P.R7 Behavioural change Facilitate a change in behaviours and attitudes towards travelling by car particularly travelling to school by car where high quality, active travel and public transport alternatives are available.
 Support Smarter Choices and promote more sustainable travel behaviours for all journey types including journeys made for leisure, recreational and tourism purposes.
-P.R8 Shared transport and shared journeys Facilitate and support improved and increased shared transport provision in the region.
+P.R8 P.R8 Shared transport and shared journeys Facilitate and support improved and increased shared transport provision in the region.
 Support a shift in car ownership behaviours from private ownership to shared transport.
-Facilitate and support increased sharing of journeys in the region, aiming to increase car vehicle occupancies for journeys that need to be made by car.

-7.4 Enabling walking, wheeling and cycling
+7.4.
+Enabling walking, wheeling and cycling